sgh185/crash/README.md

 ---

-Designed by Souradip Ghosh, January 2021.
+Designed by Souradip Ghosh, January 2021 in conjunction with the Department of Computer Science @ Northwestern University.
 See LICENSE.txt